 Form H2067-MC, notifying PSU staff of the NF proposed discharge date.

-PSU staff send an email to the appropriate health plan manager if the MCO does not post the above information within 45 days after the NF resident's request to return to the community.
+PSU staff send an email to Managed Care Compliance & Operations if the MCO does not post the above information within 45 days after the NF resident's request to return to the community.
 PSU staff continue to monitor for receipt of the above-referenced forms.
 Within two business days of receipt of this information, PSU staff complete and send Form H1746-A, MEPD Referral Cover Sheet, to notify the MEPD specialist of the approved ISP and MN/LOC so the MEPD specialist can complete the Medicaid eligibility determination.

 Upon completion of the evaluation for financial eligibility, the MEPD specialist notifies PSU staff of the determination by sending an email to the appropriate mailbox designated for the MEPD specialist to submit communications to PSU staff.